Ruth Bader Ginsburg's dying wish: Not to have Donald Trump choose replacement

 "The American people should have a voice in the selection of their next Supreme Court justice.
 Therefore, this vacancy should not be filled until we have a new president," Sen. Mitch McConnell famously said at the time.

 On Friday, Senate Minority Leader Chuck Schumer echoed those words.
-Republican Sen. Susan Collins vowed to not vote for a new justice until after the November election, the New York Times reported.
+Republican Sen. Lisa Murkowski vowed to not vote for a new justice until after the November election, Alaska Public Media reported.

 "In the last midterm election before Justice Scalia’s death in 2016, Americans elected a Republican Senate majority because we pledged to check and balance the last days of a lame-duck president’s second term," McConnell's statement read in part.
 "President Trump’s nominee will receive a vote on the floor of the United States Senate."